What Changes

 The work can be just as full and just as serious as before, yet it no longer feels as loaded.
 The same week is carried with less drag, less residue, and less internal effort.

-This is part of why the change can feel disproportionately significant.
+This is part of why the change can feel so significant.
 The circumstances may not have improved at all.
-What has changed is the extent to which those circumstances are still activating unnecessary interference.
+What has changed is how much internal cost they still carry.

 What changes in relationships

-Relationships with especially difficult people often improve, not because the other person has changed, but because the old trigger pattern is no longer shaping the interaction in the same way.
+Relationships with especially difficult people often improve, not because the other person has changed, but because the old trigger pattern is no longer shaping the interaction.

-The leader is no longer bringing the same anticipation, defensiveness, effort, or residue into the exchange.
-That often changes the quality of the interaction immediately.
+The leader is no longer bringing the same anticipation, defensiveness, or effort into the exchange.
+That alone often changes the quality of the interaction.

 Colleagues, teams, partners, and family may notice the difference independently.
 Several longer-term reviews describe leaders becoming easier with praise, more comfortable in success, less reactive, more relaxed at work, and freer in how they relate both professionally and personally.

 What becomes available is not a new personality.
-It is the leader without the same unnecessary interference operating through the relationship.
+It is the leader without the old drag operating through the relationship.

 This is not better acting